Div-ya25/ecommerce-sql-analytics/README.md

 * Using aggregate functions for business analysis
 * Combining tables using joins
 * Filtering grouped data using `HAVING`
-* Writing nested subqueries
-* Creating and using CTEs
+* Writing subqueries and CTEs
 * Applying window functions for ranking and row-level analysis
-* Creating reusable SQL views
+* Creating reusable SQL views and stored procedures
-* Creating stored procedures
 * Structuring SQL code for a portfolio project

 ---